apollographql/apollo-cache-control/README.md

 Apollo Cache Control is a GraphQL extension for fine-grained cache control that can inform server-side or client-side GraphQL caches.
 It describes a format for a GraphQL API to return information about cache expiration and scope, as well as controls that a client can use to override caching.

+It’s already supported by [Apollo Engine](https://www.apollographql.com/engine/), and we’re excited to see what other kinds of integrations people can build on top of this format.

 ## Supported GraphQL Servers

 - [Node.js](https://github.com/apollographql/apollo-cache-control-js)